fedpet/Experiment-2019-Smartcam/README.md

 LinPro requires that sensors know their own position in space, and that they can calculate the position of the targets detected.
 The positions must be coherent and in reference to a common positioning system.

+Each camera executes a 1-hop broadcast of its position and the positions of the targets seen.
+With the received data it solves the problem and follows the target indicated by the optimal solution.

 ## Links
 - [My thesis](https://amslaurea.unibo.it/19092/) - Contains the formulation of LinPro and all the details.
 In italian because of bureocracy...
 Interesting things from chapter 3, page 22
 - [Online multi-object k-coverage with mobile smart cameras](https://doi.org/10.1145/3131885.3131909) - Contains the formal definition of k-coverage and some approaches for coordination algorithms